wp-cli/handbook/roadmap.md

 To suggest new ideas, head on over to the [wp-cli/ideas](https://github.com/wp-cli/ideas) repository.

 For more details on how WP-CLI releases are produced, please see [Philosophy](https://make.wordpress.org/cli/handbook/philosophy/) and [Governance](https://make.wordpress.org/cli/handbook/governance/).
+For more information about how WP-CLI handles its requirements, please see [WP-CLI PHP Requirements Strategy](https://make.wordpress.org/cli/2019/01/15/wp-cli-php-requirements-strategy/).